the number of full-time equivalent (FTE) teachers working in state-funded schools in England, up only 400 from last year.

 the number of qualified teachers who are not currently teaching in the state sector.

-the percentage of trainee teachers who go on to work in a state-funded school.
+the percentage of trainee teachers who went on to work in a state-funded school in 2017.

 the estimated number of primary school students in 2027, a drop of 113,000 from 2018.